Temple of The Four Winds

 Prior, During and After Ceremony

-We shall have our first integration circle in the evening that includes introductions, Q & A, cleansing with a variety of herbs around grandfather fire, and sharing our intentions with the group.
-At that point our medicine man and volunteers will go around the circle administering Rapé to initiate Ceremony.
-Rapé is administered through each nostril by a V shaped blow pipe called a Tepi.
-Rapé allows for the clearing of unwanted energy, unblocking and aligning the energy points (chakras), grounding and
+We have our first integration circle the first evening.
+Here we begin with introductions, basic sharing and questions.
+We then begin cleansing with a variety of herbs around grandfather fire (if climate permits), and sharing our intentions with the group.
+At that point our facilitator(s) and volunteers will go around the circle administering Rapé/Hapeh to initiate the Ceremony.
+Rapé, sometimes referred to as Hapeh, is administered through each nostril by a U or V shaped blow pipe called a Tepi.
+Rapé allows for the clearing of unwanted or stagnant energy, unblocking and aligning our energy points, grounding us to the earth, and synchronizing us not only with nature, but with each other.
+Once everyone has been administered Rapé, we will be excused to our sleeping area to be well rested for the morning.

 Schedules, Lodging and Food:

-Arrival is preferred between 4pm and 6pm to allow enough time to get settled comfortably before starting our Opening Circle.
+Arrival is preferred between 2pm and 4pm, but no later than 6pm on the first day of the retreat to allow enough time to get settled comfortably before starting our Opening Circle.
 Depending on the location, retreats can range from 1-5 days.
 To allow for travel flexibility, ceremonies are planned and scheduled throughout the state of California.
-Ceremony can take place day or night, but will always be made known well ahead of date.
+Ceremonies regularly take place during the day, but will always be made known well ahead of date if a change in plans occurs.
 In the warmer months, retreats will be held outdoors in nature and will require camping equipment.
-During the colder months,
+During the colder months, retreats may take place at designated indoor locations.
+Location and future dates are posted and updated as necessary in the Upcoming Events tab.

 What to bring: